anjurad/blog/content/post/2018-07-24-first-post.md

 #### Some technical blurb about the website
 After some research, I have decided to follow the [blogdown](https://bookdown.org/yihui/blogdown/installation.html) approach, provided and explained by [Yihui Xie](https://yihui.name).
 It's taken me a day to cover basic training and setup and I am really chuffed with the result.

 The static website is using the [Hugo](https://gohugo.io) framework and [Beautiful Hugo](https://github.com/halogenica/beautifulhugo) theme.
 The source code is pushed to a [GitHub](https://github.com) repository.
 The website is hosted on [netlify](https://www.netlify.com).
 Netlify automatically pulls the code from GitHub and builds the website.
-Easy and seamsless.
+Easy and seamless.

 So, hello world!
 Here it starts with more to follow...